expo/expo/docs/pages/versions/v30.0.0/sdk/notifications.md

 #### Arguments

--   **listener : `function`** -- A callback that is invoked when a remote or local notification is received or selected, with a Notification object.
+-   **listener (_function_)** -- A callback that is invoked when a remote or local notification is received or selected, with a Notification object.

 #### Returns